 As I mentioned above, my husband and I planted a B&B 'Forest Pansy' Redbud years ago that we absolutely love.
 B&Bs are definitely worth the effort put into planting them!

-What are some of your favorite trees?
 What questions do you have for us today about B&B trees?
-We love to hear from you, so let's chat below!
+We love to hear from you- give us a call at the garden center and we will be happy to assist you!